Fredrik Aursnes: International career

 Aursnes made his debut for Norway national team on 6 June 2021 in a friendly against Greece.
 He substituted Patrick Berg in the 69th minute.

 On 12 March 2024 national team manager Ståle Solbakken announced that Aursnes had decided to retire internationally.
+However, on 3 February 2026, Aursnes announced that he would be available for selection ahead of the upcoming World Cup.